na-na-hi/renget/archive/NikkeUnion.md

   -> ![looks cleaner now](https://i.imgur.com/bPa8GB1.png) <-

-!!!info I will update union info at infrequent intervals (read: whenever I feel like it), or when (You) post an update in the thread.
+!!!info ~~I will update union info at infrequent intervals (read: whenever I feel like it).~~ Wrote a script to automate most of the work, union info should update regularly.

-**Last updated: 18/10/23: A.C.P.U Edition**
+**Last updated: 20/10/23: A.C.P.U Edition**

 ***